 Gamblin is particularly conscious of holding high standards regarding the health and environmental effects of oil paints.
 It recycles pigment from its filtration systems to reduce pollution, and recently produced a set of colours by reclaiming pigment from contaminated water courses.

-Old Holland produce an intense, high quality oil paint that spans a large range of colours.
+Old Holland produces an intense, high quality oil paint that spans a large range of colours.
 The richness of this paint ensures that it covers well.

 These paints have a pleasantly dense feel, though they tend to need extra medium to flow from the brush smoothly.
 However, this means that it goes a long way, and you will get a great deal of coverage out of a single tube.